 - Legal fees and settlements

-- Different ways to file your taxes after a divorce in Colorado
+- Ways to file your taxes after a divorce in Texas

-Steps for filing taxes in Colorado after a divorce
+Steps for filing taxes in Texas after a divorce

 How to determine your tax filing status after divorce

 Generally, a person whose divorce has been finalized will have a tax filing status of either Single or Head of Household.
 This is because your marital status as of December 31 determines your filing status for that year.